Skip to main content

 Blog History

-The main audience for the blog was then (and still is) people interested in themes at the intersection of philosophy, psychology, and psychiatry, and contributors have ranged from masters students to distinguished professors, from all over the world, who are doing research that is relevant to the investigation of the epistemic benefits of inaccurate cognitions.
+The main audience for the blog was then (and still is) people interested in themes at the intersection of philosophy, psychology, and mental health, and contributors have ranged from masters students to distinguished professors, from all over the world, who have expert that is relevant to the investigation of the epistemic benefits of inaccurate cognitions.
 Lisa's expertise at the time was mainly in delusions, and the first posts reflect this, being often contributions to the philosophical debates concerning delusions (the very first post was by Kengo Miyazono, talking about delusions as malfunctioning beliefs).

 Starting in October 2013, Ema Sullivan-Bissett (now faculty at Birmingham) came on board to commission, edit and contribute posts to the blog.
 Initially, it was quite a struggle to find a post a week to keep the blog active, but soon the readership of the blog increased and Lisa and Ema were in a position to schedule posts weeks in advance, not only highlighting new relevant research, but also offering reports on recent events (conferences and workshops) and asking authors to introduce their recent books to the broad, interdisciplinary audience of the blog.